peopleware/openapi/resource/search-index.md

 structure of the `content` property data structure is opaque for the search topic, search topic handler, search index, and search service.
 It is a dependency of clients on the service API, expressed by the discriminator.

-Below is the example of the search document for a resource of type `Y`:
+Below is the example of the search document for a resource of type `Y` and `R`:

 ```json
 {